-Can Car Insurance Deny Coverage To Me?
+Can Car Insurance Deny Coverage to Me?

 Last Updated on

 Car insurance companies can deny coverage to drivers.
-A car insurance company is not legally required to provide their services to you.
+A car insurance company is not legally required to provide its services to you.
 Most car insurance companies reserve the right to cancel a policy within the first 30 to 60 days.
 All car insurance companies have the right to deny coverage to you for certain reasons.

 Why did a car insurance company deny coverage to you?
 What are the most common reasons for being denied car insurance?
 What can you do if a car insurance company refuses to cover you?
 Today, we’re answering all your questions about being denied for car insurance.